mdn/content/files/en-us/web/api/performancenavigationtiming/redirectcount/index.md

 The `redirectCount` property can have the following values:

-- A number representing the amount of redirects since the last non-redirect navigation in the current browsing context.
+- A number representing the number of redirects since the last non-redirect navigation in the current browsing context.
 - `0` if the redirect is cross-origin.

 ## Examples